alexandermichels/alexandermichels.github.io/_pages/about.md

 If you're interested in my work or collaborating, please feel free to reach out!
 If you want to chat over coffee, we can meet on campus at UIUC or I'm planning to attend these upcoming events in-person:

-* Mar 24-28th, 2025.
-Detroit, MI, USA.
-[American Association of Geographers (AAG) Annual Meeting](https://www.aag.org/events/aag2025/)
+* June 17-19th, 2025.
+Chicago, IL, USA.
+[I-GUIDE Forum 2025: Geospatial AI and Innovation for Sustainability Solutions](https://i-guide.io/forum/forum-2025/forum-2025-call-for-participation/)